annemarie35/the-code-gloss/docs/journal.md

     - Working on architecture ?
 Like in this tutorial https://medium.com/@martin_42533/building-a-clean-next-js-app-with-hexagonal-architecture-and-redux-7c898ac26e66 (well, I don't think I need Redux for the moment)
 - Add a postgres database to project to store data
 - Add Knex to make db queries
-- Allways a pleasure to have import errors like this https://github.com/oven-sh/bun/issues/7886, can't build with knex module
+- :clown_face: Always a pleasure to have import errors like this https://github.com/oven-sh/bun/issues/7886, can't build with knex module
     - adding as suggested https://github.com/vercel/next.js/discussions/26420 this below in next.config.ts did not work so i add to install all required modules for knex...
     ```js
     const nextConfig: NextConfig = {